Gertrude Mongella: Early life and work

-Mongella was born in 1945 on Ukerewe Island.
+Mongella was born in 1945 on Ukerewe Island in modern-day Ukerewe District of Mwanza Region.

-In 1970, President Mongella graduated from the University of East Africa in Dar es Salaam.
+In 1970, Mongella graduated from the University of East Africa in Dar es Salaam.

 For four years she was a tutor at Dar es Salaam Teachers Training College.
 In 1974, she became curriculum developer for the Dar es Salaam Institutes of Education, which she did until 1978.
-From 1977-92, President Mongella was a Member of the Central Committee and National Executive Committee of the CCM party.
-From 1975-82, she was a member of the Council of the University of Dar es Salaam, Also during this time she was on the Board of Directors for the Tanzania Rural Development Bank.
+From 1977 to 1992, Mongella was a Member of the Central Committee and National Executive Committee of the CCM party.
+From 1975 to 1982, she was a member of the Council of the University of Dar es Salaam.
+During the same period, she was on the board of directors for the Tanzania Rural Development Bank.

 Governmental work

-In the mid seventies President Mongella was a Member of the East African Legislative Assembly.
+In the mid seventies Mongella was a Member of the East African Legislative Assembly.
 Throughout the 1980s and for some part of the 1990s Mrs. Mongella was a member of the Parliament of Tanzania.
-From 1982 until 1988 Mongella was Minister of State within the Prime Minister's office, from there she became Minister of Lands, Tourism and Natural Resources a post she held from 1985 to 1987.
-Finally, from 1987 to 1990 she was a Minister Without Portfolio within the President's Office.
+From 1982 until 1988 Mongella was Minister of State in the Prime Minister's office.
+After that she became Minister of Lands, Tourism and Natural Resources, the post she held from 1985 to 1987.
+Finally, from 1987 to 1990 she was a Minister Without Portfolio in the President's Office.

 International work

-In 1985 Mongella became Vice-Chairperson to the World Conference to Review and Appraise the Achievements of the UN Decade for Women.
+In 1985 Mongella became vice-chairperson to the World Conference to Review and Appraise the Achievements of the UN Decade for Women.
 In 1989 Mongella was Tanzanian Representative to the Commission on the Status of Women.
 From 1990 to 1993 she was a Member of the Trustee to the United Nations International Research and Training Institute for the Advancement of Women (INSTRAW).

-From 1991 to 1992 President Mongella was Tanzanian High Commissioner to India, in 1995 she was UN Assistant Secretary General and Secretary General, Fourth World Conference on Women on Women in Beijing, China, from 1996 to 1997 Mrs. Mongella was UN Under-Secretary and Special Envoy to the Secretary General of the United Nations on Women's Issues and Development.
+From 1991 to 1992 President Mongella was Tanzanian High Commissioner to India, in 1995 she was UN Assistant Secretary General and Secretary General, Fourth World Conference on Women on Women in Beijing, China.
+From 1996 to 1997, Mongella was UN Under-Secretary and Special Envoy to the Secretary General of the United Nations on Women's Issues and Development.